jathinreddy3515/StockPricePrediction_LSTM/README.md

   - `Close`
   - `Volume`

-> The **Close price** is used for prediction because it reflects the final market sentiment of the day.
+> The **Open price** is used for prediction because it reflects the final market sentiment of the day.

 ---